iShezmu/holbertonschool-shell/io_redirections_and_filters/README.md

    - Create a script that removes all letters `c`and `C`from input.
 *  21-reverse
    - Write a script that reverse its input.
+*  22-users_and_homes
+   - Write a script that displays all users and their home directories, sorted by users.
+     - Based on the `/etc/passwd`.